Raga Rock (album): Release and legacy

 World Pacific released Raga Rock on June 10, 1966 with the catalog number WPS-1846.
 The album's liner notes were supplied by KHJ disc jockey Don Steele, who wrote: "Here it is at last, the first popular LP to really feature the sound of the sitar."
 In his review for the Los Angeles Times, Pete Johnson said of Raga Rock: "Hardly ethnomusicology material, but it all swings and the album is one of those rare records in which material of other groups is treated in an original way."
 High Fidelity's reviewer found the mix of Rao's sitar with guitar, organ and a jazz rhythm section "an interesting novelty" but said that the material did not allow the combination's potential to be fully realized.

 Raga Rock was followed by other albums on which Indian-influenced pop and rock songs were given a more obvious Indian treatment.
 Author Mark Brend terms them "sitarploitation" records, of which the Folkswingers release was "the first and best".
 Among these albums were releases by Lord Sitar (Big Jim Sullivan), Rajput and the Sepoy Mutiny, and the Nirvana Sitar and String Group.
 Larry Knechtel and other members of the Wrecking Crew also recorded another Indian-themed LP, Tanyet, under the pseudonym "the Ceyleib People".
-According to Time Out music journalist John Lewis, the most artistically successful of all the "sitar rock" projects, including Rao's, was one by Shankar's nephew Ananda Shankar, whose self-titled 1970 album combined East–West musical influences on Moog synthesizer and sitar.
+According to Time Out music journalist John Lewis, the most artistically successful of all the "sitar rock" projects, including Rao's, was one by Ravi Shankar's nephew, Ananda Shankar, whose self-titled 1970 album combined East–West musical influences on Moog synthesizer and sitar.

 Rao and the Folkswingers' album was reissued on CD in 2007 by Fallout Records.
 In his review for AllMusic, Richie Unterberger admires the level of musicianship on Raga Rock but adds: "It still sounds like what it is: a hastily recorded cash-in album … Overall, the LP couldn't help but sound like a novelty record, albeit one with a much higher level of instrumental proficiency than the usual such project."